Nish Bruce: Military career

 Bruce joined the British Army's Parachute Regiment as a private in 1973 at the age of 17, and served with the regiment in Northern Ireland in the mid-1970s in Operation Banner.
 From 1978 he spent four years with the Red Devils Display Team, participating in test-jumping, international exhibitions and competitions.
 At the time of his death in 2002, with nearly 30 years in military and civilian parachuting, Bruce had logged over 8,500 parachute jumps.
 His parachute log books show that he learnt his basic parachuting skills at Sibson Airfield, Peterborough from 1974 to 1978 prior to joining The Red Devils (Parachute Regiment) Display Team and achieved his D Rating in April 1979).

 Bruce subsequently applied for transfer to the Special Air Service and, after passing its aptitude trials, was attached to 22nd Special Air Service Regiment in April 1982, shortly before the Falklands War commenced.
 He served with 22 SAS 'B' Squadron, 7 (Air) Troop from 1982 to 1986.
 While with 'B' Squadron 7 Troop, he served with Alistair Slater, Frank Collins and Andy McNab.
-(In a November 2008 interview with The Daily Telegraph, McNab described Bruce as "one of my heroes").
+(In a November 2008 interview with The Daily Telegraph, McNab described Bruce as "one of my heroes".)

 In 1982, with other members of 'B' Squadron, 22.
 SAS, Bruce parachuted into the South Atlantic Ocean during the Falklands War, and took part in Operation Mikado.

 In late 1984 Bruce was involved with British Army counter-terrorist operations against Provisional Irish Republican Army units in Kesh, County Fermanagh in Northern Ireland, for which he was later awarded the Queen's Gallantry Medal for "exemplary acts of bravery" in maintaining the pursuit of an IRA vehicle in a high speed chase while under almost continual fire.
 Describing Bruce's conduct, military history author Harry McCallion comments:

-"One member of the pursuit team recalls the weight of fire that was poured out at them as being like 'a sheet of lead'.
-Despite the hail of rounds flying around him, Corporal Bruce didn't flinch or hang back for a moment.
-Instead, he kept his car right up on the tail of the fleeing van, remaining as close as was reasonably possible."

 One of the operations led to the death in action of his Special Air Service comrade Alistair Slater in a confrontation with several IRA volunteers from the Provisional IRA Derry Brigade, including Antoine Mac Giolla Bhrighde and Kieran Fleming (whose cousin William Fleming was killed in another SAS operation four days later), who were also killed in the incident which became known as the Kesh ambush (Slater being posthumously awarded the Military Medal).

 According to The Guardian, Bruce was initially discharged from the SAS in early 1986 for "not being a team player" after a clash with his superiors.
 However, following his award of the Queen's Gallantry Medal in late 1986 Bruce was invited to re-join the Regiment and from 1987 to 1988 he was attached to the 22nd Special Air Service Regiment's 'G' Squadron, 24 (Air) Troop.